rocketby/d-telekom-tests/README.md

 Hi there!

-This project contains smoke automates tests of Web Site:
+This project contains smoke automates tests of Web Site: https://deutschetelekomitsolutions.ru/

+In this project the following technologies/tools/programming languages are used:

+* Java - OOP language for automated tests development
+* Selenide - framework for test automation powered by Selenium WebDriver
+* Gradle - build automation tool for managing dependencies modules, setting tasks configuration, etc.
+* Jenkins - Automation server, which is used to execute the tests with different parameters from GutHub repository on Selenoid
+* Allure TestOps - Test management system
+* GitHub - place for storing repository with code! :smiley:

 Allure Report: